mozilla-extensions/addons-restricted-domains/README.md

 This extension uses the following prefs:

+- `extensions.webextensions.addons-restricted-domains@mozilla.com.disabled`: set
+  to `true`, it disables the extension's behavior.
+This pref does not exist by default.
 - `extensions.webextensions.addons-restricted-domains@mozilla.com.domainsToPreserve`:
   this _internal_ pref is used to preserve (some of the) domains that have been restricted before the extension is started for the first time.
 This is mainly